mozilla/anodejsholidayseason/localization/localization_part_2.md

 You can [view the complete zh_TW PO file](http://svn.mozilla.org/projects/l10n-misc/trunk/browserid/locale/zh_TW/LC_MESSAGES/messages.po), to get a better idea.

-If they use the Gettext tool chains, you'll probably start with a PO file tempalte (a .POT file) and then generate the various locale PO files from that.

-I won't go into all the details, but it is always a good idea to talk to the localizers before you start or read a Gettext tutorial.
+### Creating a locale

+The Gettext tool `msginit` is used to create an empty PO file for a target locale, based on our POT file.

+    $ for l in en_US de es; do
+        mkdir -p locale/${l}/LC_MESSAGES/
+        msginit --input=./locale/templates/LC_MESSAGES/messages.pot \
+                --output-file=./locale/${l}/LC_MESSAGES/messages.po \
+                -l ${l}
+      done

+We can see that we've created English, German, and Spanish PO files.

-## Wrapping up
+## PO files

-So we've extracted our strings and created a bunch of locales.
+So we've extracted our Strings and created a bunch of locales.

 Here is a sample file system layout: